clicon/clixon/doc/FAQ.md

 You can look for added, deleted and changed entries in this way.

 ## How do I access the XML tree?
-Using XPATH, find and iteration functions defined in the XML library.
+Using XPath, find and iteration functions defined in the XML library.
 Example library functions:
 ```
       xml_child_each(),
       xml_find(),